 Tara received a Bachelor of Arts Degree in Environmental Studies from Sonoma State University and a California Multiple Subject Teaching Credential from Chapman University.
-She taught English for one year to 1st-4th grade children at the Escuela Waldorf School in Cuernavaca, Mexico.
+She taught English for one year to First-Fourth grade children at the Escuela Waldorf School in Cuernavaca, Mexico.
 Additionally she participated in the Waldorf Education Summer Institute at the Rudolf Steiner College in Fair Oaks, CA.

-She joined the Novato Charter School in 2002.
+Tara joined the Novato Charter School in 2002.
 In addition to her teaching position, she has led the development of the Movement curriculum and been Faculty Chair.

 In her words: